 The Court has a discretion to order the arresting party to furnish security.
-The Court will order so on rare occasions such as when there is a serious doubt as to the validity of the documents constituting the application for arrest or if a sister-ship arrest is requested.
+The Court will order so on rare

 Special mention should be made of the Haifa Admiralty Court's rather liberal attitude when ordering an arrest for necessaries.
 The Court will order an arrest even if the necessaries were not supplied directly by the Claimant (for example when they were supplied by a subcontractor or a local agent) and even if the Master itself did not sign the agreement for the supply of the necessaries.